 Dynamic Programming (Longest Common Subsequence)

 We have discussed Overlapping Subproblems and Optimal Substructure properties in Set 1 and Set 2 respectively.
 We also discussed one example problem in Set 3.
-Let us discuss Longest Common Subsequence (LCS) problem as one more example problem that can be solved using Dynamic Programming.

 It is a classic computer science problem, the basis of diff (a file comparison program that outputs the differences between two files), and has applications in bioinformatics.